aphecetche/docker-alice-amore/README.md

 ```

 Of particular interest in the `docker-alice-online` directory are the `docker-compose.yml`
- which is the main file to steer the containers and `alice-online-functions.zsh` which
+ which is the main file to steer the containers and `alice-online-functions.sh` which
  defines a bunch of convenience functions to work with the created containers.

 Before you can use the thing, you have to :